The Canonet QL17 – mini review

 One of my favourite things about this camera is the incredibly short focus action.
 At only 45 degrees it is almost over before it has started.
 I was a little bit surprised the first time that I used it and I thought it might be jammed, as I am used to a larger reach.
 Once you get used to this it will be an extremely fast focussing action.

 The camera even has an idiots guide on it for less experienced photographers, with the sunny and cloudy settings on the barrel, so that you don’t have to do anything.
-But even a complete begineer will be able to pick this thing up and be shooting manually within a week.
+But even a complete beginner will be able to pick this thing up and be shooting manually within a week.

 The quick load function means no fiddling about making sure that the leader is aligned with the spools correctly, just load the film to the coloured tab, close the door and crank the film advance.
 If the advance doesn’t turn the film is not loaded, very simple.
 This makes changing film a breeze and helps you to be ready for the moment.